 - E. Determine Price "A" by completing the Cotton Quality Adjustment Worksheet as follows: - (1) Bale listing with FSA Loan Values: - (a) Transfer information from the bale listing to the Cotton Quality Adjustment Worksheet.
-The bale listing includes bale identification numbers, net weights and calculated FSA loan values for each bale produced on the unit. - (b) For each bale produced on the unit, transfer bale numbers to Column 7, net weights to Column 8 and FSA loan values to Column 15 (Price "A") of the Cotton Quality Adjustment Worksheet. - (c) Attach the bale listing to the Cotton Quality Adjustment Worksheet.

-- (2) Bale listing without FSA Loan Values: - (a) Use information from the bale listing to complete the Cotton Quality Adjustment Worksheet.
+The bale listing includes bale identification numbers, net weights and calculated FSA loan values for each bale produced on the unit. - (b) For each bale produced on the unit, transfer bale numbers to Column 7, net weights to Column 8 and FSA loan values to Column 15 (Price "A") of the Cotton Quality Adjustment Worksheet. - (c) Attach the bale listing to the Cotton Quality Adjustment Worksheet. - (2) Bale listing without FSA Loan Values: - (a) Use information from the bale listing to complete the Cotton Quality Adjustment Worksheet.
 The bale listing includes bale identification numbers, net weights and HVI quality information for each bale produced on the insured unit.
-Use only the allowable criteria listed in 1 C above. - (b) For each bale produced on the unit, transfer bale numbers to Column 7 and net weight to Column 8 of the Cotton Quality Adjustment Worksheet. - (c) Use the allowable quality information from the bale listing and FSA Loan Premium and Discount Schedule for the crop year recorded as Item 4 to complete Columns 10-14 of the Cotton Quality Adjustment Worksheet for each bale. - (d) For each individual bale, sum Columns 10-14 (sum may be a negative number), and add to the Upland Cotton National Average Loan Rate (Item 5).
-Record the results (Price "A") in Column 15. - (e) Attach the bale listing to the Cotton Quality Adjustment Worksheet. - F. The following example shows pages of the FSA loan rates that are used to complete the example cotton quality adjustment worksheet in Exhibit 8.
-All shadowed information is used to complete the worksheet.

-2010 National Average Loan Rates
+Use only the allowable criteria listed in 3 C above. - (b) For each bale produced on the unit, transfer bale numbers to Column 7 and net weight to Column 8 of the Cotton Quality Adjustment Worksheet.

+- (c) Use the allowable quality information from the bale listing and FSA Loan Premium and Discount Schedule for the crop year recorded as Item 4 to complete Columns 10-14 of the Cotton Quality Adjustment Worksheet for each bale. - (d) For each individual bale, sum Columns 10-14 (sum may be a negative number), and add to the applicable Cotton National Average Loan Rate (Item 5).
+Record the results (Price "A") in Column 15. - (e) Attach the bale listing to the Cotton Quality Adjustment Worksheet. - F. Any AUP cotton harvested or appraised from acreage originally planted to ELS cotton in the same growing season will be reduced by the factor obtained by dividing the price per pound for AUP cotton by the price per pound for ELS cotton.
+If AUP cotton is replanted, identify in the Narrative the line(s) applicable to ELS and AUP cotton.
+Also, document the calculations used to determine the quality adjustment factor in the Narrative.
+The prices used for AUP cotton will be the Upland Cotton National Average Loan Rate adjusted by the applicable FSA premiums and discounts.
+The prices used for ELS cotton will be the ELS Cotton National Average Loan Rate.